pinheirothiagoj/NMR_Molecular_Eigenmodes_Solver/README.md

 (3) Eigenvalue discretization (dx): Use a sufficiently small discretization step in the eigenvalue search so that results remain stable when dx is further decreased.
 This ensures that the eigenvalue grid is fine enough for accurate convergence.

+(4) Identification of spherical regions: Each spherical shell assumes that all molecules within it share the same average diffusivity; if diffusivity changes significantly beyond a certain distance, a new region must be defined for those dipoles.
+Notice that the spherical definition with one dipole in the center also applies to dipole pairs within the same molecule (e.g., in a linear hydrocarbon).

 Requirements
 ------------